 The class name to toggle on the node.

-force: booleanWhether to force add the class (true
+Optionalforce: booleanWhether to force add the class (true) or force

 the class will be toggled from its current state.